Log in

 The interface for Vimeo, our pick for the best video hosting site for collaboration

 Vimeo began as a video-sharing platform, similar to YouTube.
-And while the platform still allows users to post videos and follow their favorite creators, it also has business-focused features like team collaboration, analytics and marketing features, and a (lightly) customizable embedded video player.
+And while the platform still allows users to post videos and follow their favorite creators, it also has business-focused features like team collaboration, analytics and marketing features, a (lightly) customizable embedded video player, and even an OTT platform that you can optionally use to monetize your content with subscriptions or sales.

 Is Vimeo the right video hosting for your business?
 Maybe.
-Its collaboration features certainly make it useful for creating and editing videos, and its customizable player means you can embed its videos on your website without a Vimeo logo.
+Its collaboration and AI features certainly make it useful for creating and editing videos, and its customizable player means you can embed its videos on your website without a Vimeo logo, or even rely on the OTT options to monetize your videos.
 The lack of ads for videos uploaded by paid subscribers and a few other features certainly make it more business-friendly by default than YouTube—though without the built-in audience.
+If you want a flexible, easy option that's a bit more professional than Google's platform, it's definitely worth a look.

 You can automate your processes with Vimeo as well, using Zapier's Vimeo integration to automatically take actions in other apps whenever you upload a video to Vimeo.
 Here are some examples.

-Vimeo pricing: Free for Vimeo Basic; $25/month (billed annually) for the Standard plan that includes version history, review and approval features, and private team projects.
+Vimeo pricing: Free for Vimeo Basic; $20/user/month for the Starter plan that includes version history, review and approval features, and private team projects.
+AI features available on Standard plan from $33/user/month.
+Vimeo OTT costs from $1/subscriber/month.

 Best video hosting service for video marketing